 - Foster intellectual curiosity and a desire to learn, and nurture emotional intelligence within a supportive environment, with the pursuit of excellence throughout the curriculum and across extra-curricular opportunities.

-- Inspire our Dragons, through our school values of Kindness, Courage and Respect, to learn and show Compassion, Integrity, Resilience, Citizenship, Loyalty and Enthusiasm, throughout their school life and beyond.
+- Inspire young Dragons, through our school values of Kindness, Courage and Respect, to learn and show Compassion, Integrity, Resilience, Citizenship, Loyalty and Enthusiasm, throughout their school life and beyond.

 - Encourage the Dragons to take risks, be adaptable, and develop independence.
 Their individuality and wide-ranging achievements are valued and celebrated within a community that appreciates diversity.